 Running every day of the year, Benidorm Train vision begins its routes at 10 am, with runs every 45 minutes.
 There are two routes, which both cost €5.50 (€4 for seniors in the winter months) the Poniente Route and the Levante Route.
 Each route takes around an hour and stops can be found on the Ave Mediterraneo.
 The two routes can be combined at various times throughout the day.

-Have fun and get some great overhead shots with a fantastic tandem paraglide over the city and coast!
+Have fun and get some great overhead photos with a fantastic parasail over Benidorm and the coast!
+One of the great fun things to do in Benidorm!
 Book your flight now!

 Visit La Cruz de Benidorm

 You can also take a taxi to the cross.
-Taxis in Benidorm are metered, so the cost will depend on the traffic, but should cost around €5-6 from the Levante Beach area.
-You’ll have to walk the final 150 metres or so over uneven ground with steps.
+Taxis in Benidorm are metered, so the cost will depend on the traffic.
+How much is a taxi to the cross in Benidorm?
+It should cost around €5-6 from the Levante Beach area.
+You’ll have to walk the final 150 meters or so over uneven ground with steps.

 Explore Benidorm’s Parks